ccorcos/database-experiments/README.md

 Eventually, using GiST (generalized search tree) as an inspiration, we'll see if we can generalize from there.

-## B+ Aggregation Tree (bptree-agg.ts)
+## B+ Reducer Tree (bptree-reducer.ts)

 This is a generalization of the count tree, using a reducer to essentially index aggregation queries.

 The main downside to this approach is there's no chance for crab latching stuff with locks, so concurrency goes out the window.
 But maybe thats ok.
+I think that aggregations are fundamentally either eventually consistent or going to block on writes like this.

-If I'm going to make this into [GiST](https://gist.cs.berkeley.edu), seems like its all still just keys and values...
-I'm not sure what a good example is where the keys aren't sorted though.
+I was thinking I was going to make this into [GiST](https://gist.cs.berkeley.edu), but it's unclear how to do that.
+GiST only keeps track of keys and values.
+I'm not entirely sure it has a clear aggregation abstraction like this.
+I'm pretty happy with the API so far, so I'm going to stick with this for now.

-HERE

 ## Interval B+ Tree (itree.ts)